Martiusweb/cfg.msh/README.md

 =======

 cfg.msh is a clean configuration set for Bash or Zsh.
-This work is highly inspired by Oh-My-Zsh features and design, but I choose to write my configuration from scratch as an excercice, and in order to be focused on my own needs and avoid some bogus features with some terminals (and SSH).
+This work is highly inspired by Oh-My-Zsh features and design, but I choosed to write my configuration from scratch as an excercice, and in order to be focused on my own needs and avoid some bogus features with some terminals (and SSH).

 I will try to implement features that are compatible with Bash and Zsh as much as possible.

+A quick word about the name "msh", M stands for My, Multiple and Martius (a bit of Megalomania, hum?).

 Installation
 ------------